MattHammond94/Deliveruby/README.md

 ## Running the program

-To create an instances of each class:
+To create an instance of each class:

 ```ruby
 item1 = MenuItem.new('Curry Goat', 10.00, :main_course, 10) => #Ensure instance is initialised with a string for the title, a float for the price, one of :starter, :main_course or :dessert as a symbol for the type and a int for stock count.